 Outdoor Calling: As the garden finds itself under the grip of bloom, people of Srinagar assemble here to announce the arrival of the spring season.

-Flowery Scene: “It’s spring fever.
+Flowery Scene: Mark Twain “It's spring fever.
 That is what the name of it is.
-And when you’ve got it, you want—oh, you don’t quite know what it is you do want, but it just fairly makes your heart ache, you want it so!” ― Mark Twain
+And when you've got it, you want—oh, you don't quite know what it is you do want, but it just fairly makes your heart ache, you want it so!” ― Mark Twain

-Under Bloom: “It is a very beautiful day.
-The woman looks around and thinks: ‘there cannot ever have been a spring more beautiful than this.
+Bloom: “It is a very beautiful day.
+The woman looks around and thinks: 'there cannot ever have been a spring more beautiful than this.
 I did not know until now that clouds could be like this.
 I did not know that the sky is the sea and that clouds are the souls of happy ships, sunk long ago.
-I did not know that the wind could be tender, like hands as they caress – what did I know – until now?” ― Unica Zürn
+I did not know that the wind could be tender, like hands as they caress - what did I know - until now?” ― Unica Zürn

 Day Out: The place is for all the nature lovers.
 A place which can’t be missed in spring and summer in Kashmir.

-Truly Ornamental: “It was such a spring day as breathes into a man an ineffable yearning, a painful sweetness, a longing that makes him stand motionless, looking at the leaves or grass, and fling out his arms to embrace he knows not what.” ― John Galsworthy, The Forsyte Saga
+Truly Ornamental:“It was such a spring day as breathes into a man an ineffable yearning, a painful sweetness, a longing that makes him stand motionless, looking at the leaves or grass, and fling out his arms to embrace he knows not what.” ― John Galsworthy, The Forsyte Saga

 In Contrast: “I glanced out the window at the signs of spring.
 The sky was almost blue, the trees were almost budding, the sun was almost bright.” ― Millard Kaufman, Bowl of Cherries